Joshuah143/himmens-resume/himmens_resume_en.typ

 #award(
   title: "Tom Lawson award for embodying the spirit of Canadian debate",
   date: "2023",
-  description: ("Awarded for embodying the spirit of Canadian debate.
-Required a vote of the student delegates at the Canadian National Debate Seminar."),
+  description: ("Required a vote of the student delegates at the Canadian National Debate Seminar."),
   visible: true)

 #award(